SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 comments: true
 ---

-__UNFINISHED DRAFT:__ Today the FDA's Vaccines and Related Biological Products Advisory Committee meets to review the Moderna application for 3rd dose boosters of their COVID-19 vaccine, Spikevax.
+Today the FDA's Vaccines and Related Biological Products Advisory Committee meets to review the Moderna application for 3rd dose boosters of their COVID-19 vaccine, Spikevax.
 Wonderful name aside, there should be a good case to be made as well.